mponce0/bioC.logs/README.md

 reports from the BioConductor website on demand.

 ```
+# it is possible to download multiple packages, the data will be returned in a list with one entry per package
 bioC_downloads(c("ABarray","a4Classif"))

 # the 'verbose' option allow you to turn off information reported by the function
 bioC_downloads("edgeR",verbose=FALSE)

+# setting format="CRAN", will structure the data "a-la-CRAN"
 edgeR.logs <- bioC_downloads("edgeR",format="CRAN")
 # data is still returned in a list
 str(edgeR.logs)